Michael Tyrell and the Music of Healing

 The 440 Hz frequency is a dissonant, unrested, and chaotic tuning that creates agitation in the human body.Ibid., p.
 101

-Tyrell quotes the abstract of an article by Dr. Leonard G. Horowitz that summarizes his position with regard to the insidious and damaging nature of the A=440Hz music tuning standard:
+Tyrell quotes the abstract of the article Musical Cult Control: The Rockefeller Foundation’s War on Consciousness through the Imposition of A=440Hz Standard Tuning by Dr. Leonard G. Horowitz, which summarizes his position with regard to the insidious and damaging nature of the A=440Hz music tuning standard as follows:

 “This article details events in musical history that are central to understanding and treating modern psychopathology, social aggression, political corruption, genetic dysfunction, and cross-cultural degeneration of traditional values risking life on earth.